facebookresearch/hydra/tools/release/README.md

 ```

 This reports whether each local version already exists on the selected
 repository, with the latest non-yanked wheel shown as context.
-Use
-`repository=testpypi` when preparing a TestPyPI upload.

 ### Set an explicit version